Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Theoretical framework

 \subsection{Continuous-time arbitrage}

 In a standard Black-Scholes world, arbitrage is impossible.
 This is a consequence of the fundamental theorem of asset pricing \cite[see][]{Delbaen1994,Bjoerk2003} and has its roots in the sBm martingale property.
 In contrast, a fBm with $H\neq 0.5$ behaves predictably such that our fractional Black-Scholes world offers arbitrage opportunities which can be exploited by constructing suitable arbitrage portfolios.
-A self-financing portfolio $\Psi$ is called an \textit{arbitrage portfolio} if its value process satisfies the three properties
+A self-financing portfolio $\Psi$ is called an \textit{arbitrage portfolio} if its value process satisfies

-This implies that arbitrage is essentially the possibility to generate a positive amount of money without having to invest any initial capital and without any risk of loss.
-In the following, we present two simple arbitrage strategies satisfying the properties in (\ref{eq:arbitrage}).
+This implies that arbitrage is essentially the possibility to generate a positive amount of money without having to invest any initial capital and without any risk of loss. {\neu The value of the arbitrage portfolio is bounded from below at all times and non-negative at the end of the investment horizon.}\footnote{\neu A negative lower bound rules out so-called doubling-type arbitrage strategies.
+Portfolios satisfying (i) to (iii) are also referred to as nds-admissible (no doubling strategies) arbitrages \cite[see][]{Bender2011}.} In the following, we present two simple arbitrage strategies satisfying all three properties in \eqref{eq:arbitrage} {\neu with $\arbbound=0$.
+That is, their portfolio values never fall below zero.}

 \begin{bem} For every arbitrage strategy $\stratc$, the scaled strategy $\widetilde \stratc=\scalefac \stratc$ with $\scalefac>0$ is also an arbitrage strategy.
 This is because \eqref{eq:continuousValue} and \eqref{eq:SelfFinancing} imply $V^{\widetilde \stratc} = \scalefac V^{ \stratc}$ and $G^{\widetilde \stratc} = \scalefac G^{\stratc}$, respectively.
 Since the initial value $V^{ \stratc}_0$ is zero, we also have $V^{\widetilde \stratc}_0=0$.
 Hence, $\widetilde \stratc$ satisfies the self-financing condition $V_t^{\widetilde \stratc} = v + G_t^{\widetilde \stratc}$ in \eqref{eq:SelfFinancing} with $v=0$.
 Finally, $V^{\widetilde \stratc} = \scalefac V^{ \stratc}$ implies that $\widetilde \stratc$ fulfills the arbitrage conditions in \eqref{eq:arbitrage}. \end{bem}